Albania under Serbia in the Middle Ages

 Albania under Serbia in the Middle Ages was a period of time where Serbia gained extensive amounts of territory within the borders of modern-day Albania.
-Firstly, as part of Serbian Grand Principality and later as part of Serbian Empire, Serbian control in southern Albania is unclear.
+Firstly, as part of the Serbian Grand Principality and later as part of the Serbian Empire, Serbian control in southern Albania is unclear.
 Some suggest they acquired towns, but others believe they only obtained submission, possibly nominal, from Albanian tribes.
 Central and southern Albanian towns were not conquered until 1343–45.
 Between 1272 and 1368, some areas of the modern-day state were also ruled by the Angevins as the Kingdom of Albania.
 In the late 14th century, Albanian Principalities were created throughout Albania.

 Background

 In the 11th century, the Serbian states were concentrated around two principalities Zeta and Raška.

 In 1172, Stefan Nemanja managed to unite these two principalities into the first medieval Serbian state.
 Stefan Dečanski made a breakthrough by defeating Bulgaria at Kyustendil in 1330.
 This battle made Serbia the leading Balkan power.
 From the late 13th century increasing wealth from mining enabled Serbia's rulers to recruit mercenaries, while they also managed to significantly advance their military equipment.
 However, it was Stefan Dušan who became the greatest conqueror in Serbian history.
 Trade and mining had now made Serbia rich and Dušan used this wealth to recruit large, mostly German, mercenary force.
 His army consisted mostly of Serbian feudal forces, but included also Albanians, Greeks and other European ethnic groups.
 By the period of 1343–1345, all Albanian lands was fully under Serbian rule.
 And in 1345, Stefan Dušan were to be crowned 'Emperor of the Serbs and Greeks' - to which it was later added 'Bulgarians and Albanians'.